raccog/sjail/README.md

 A command line tool that runs another executable, while only allowing writes to a user-specified list of directories and files.

 ANOTHER NOTE: This tool relies on the landlock feature introduced in Linux version 5.13.
 Some file-related syscalls may not be currently restricted, yet (such as stat(2)).
+Executables that run with special permissions (such as `fusermount`) will not work either becuase of the privilege restrictions set by `prctl`.
 Check <https://landlock.io/> for more details.

 ## Purpose